 right attorney to schedule a free and confidential initial consultation, you will meet

-with an attorney from The Spitz Law Firm to discuss wrongful discrimination
+with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination

 claims and help you determine the best way to pursue your gender/sex